wader/rgen/README.markdown

 <code>--imageimages</code> generates two methods <code>loadImages</code> and
 <code>releaseImages</code> for each image directory. <code>loadimages</code>
-can be used to preload all images in a dirctory and below.
+can be used to load and retin all images in a dirctory and below.
-<code>releaseImages</code> does the opposite.
+<code>releaseImages</code> does the opposite by releasing them.

 <code>--ipad</code> generates image loading code that will extend the normal
 <code>@2x</code> suffix to also load <code>@ipad</code> images if found on